cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 encoding and then re-decoding it.
 However, the internal representations themselves might not be identical.

-Unlike the equality check for an elliptic curve point in projective coordinates, the equality check for a ristretto255 group element does not require an inversion.

 Implementations **MAY** also perform byte comparisons on encodings for an equivalent, although less efficient, result.